-At present, Finland has over 40,000 civil defence shelters accommodating nearly four million people.
+At present, Finland has about 45,000 civil defence shelters accommodating about 3,6 million people.
 The majority of the shelters (approximately 85%) are private, reinforced concrete shelters in individual buildings.
 Properties consisting of several buildings have joint bunkers.

 Civil defence shelters in efficient use in normal conditions